fluent/website/doc/_sources/plugin.txt

   Format of the time field.
 This parameter is required only if the format includes 'time' capture and it can't be parsed automatically.
   See `Time#strptime <http://www.ruby-doc.org/core-1.9/classes/Time.html#M000326>`_.

+rotate_wait
+  in_tail does a bit more than "tail -F".
+When one is rotating a file, there is a possibility that some data might still need to be written to the old file as opposed to the new one. in_tail takes care of this by keeping a reference to the old file (even after it's been rotated) for some time before transitioning to the new file entirely (so that the data designated for the old file don't get lost).
+By default, this time interval is
+  5 seconds.
+The rotate_wait parameter accepts a single integer which represents the number of seconds you want to set this time interval to.

 .. syslog
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^